 - All applicants must complete all prerequisite courses prior to being admitted to the nursing program

 A Licensed Practical Nurse (LPN) applicant must meet the above requirements as well as having:

 - At least an 80% average in practical nursing coursework

 - A current Florida LPN license or proof of eligibility to sit for the NCLEX-PN

 - The LPN may test out of two required courses: NUR 319: Foundations of Nursing Care (6 credits) and DIN271: Nutrition in Clinical Care (3 credits)

 Applicants are notified in writing of the admission decision after all official application materials have been received and evaluated.
 Completion of the admission file is the responsibility of the applicant.
-Meeting general admission requirements to Barry University does not guarantee admission to the Division of Nursing.
+Meeting general admission requirements to Barry University does not guarantee admission to the College of Nursing and Health Sciences.
 Barry University’s Nursing Program is a limited access program and not all qualified applicants may be admitted.

 This information is not intended to be all inclusive, but rather as a guide for prospective students.
 Final program planning requires a completed application to Barry University and, if accepted, a meeting with a Nursing Admissions Advisor.